 The actions of the International Coral Reef Initiative's membership have been pivotal in catalysing greater international collaboration on coral reefs and highlighting their importance to biodiversity, environmental sustainability, food security, and social and cultural well being.

-Australia is partnering with Monaco and Indonesia and are co-chairing the ICRI Secretariat until mid-2020, with support from the Australian Department of Foreign Affairs and Trade.
+Australia is partnering with Monaco and Indonesia as co-chair of the International Coral Reef Initiative Secretariat until mid-2021, with support from the Australian Government Department of Foreign Affairs and Trade.